-Course Course Title Hours

-Number

-PSCH 531 Community Research Methods 3 hours

-PSCH 533 Advanced Community and Prevention Research 3 hours

-PSCH 537 Seminar in Action Research (Students will enroll in PSYCH 6 hours

-537 for two semesters during year 2 or 3)

-PSCH 539 Current Topics in Community and Prevention Research 1 hour (6

-(Students are required to enroll in PSYCH 539 for the first three total)

-years of the graduate program and are encouraged to continue

-participation for all years in residence.)
+Course Course Title Hours Number PSCH 531 Community Research Methods 3 hours PSCH 533 Advanced Community and Prevention Research 3 hours PSCH 537 Seminar in Action Research (Students will enroll in PSYCH 6 hours 537 for two semesters during year 2 or 3) PSCH 539 Current Topics in Community and Prevention Research 1 hour (6 (Students are required to enroll in PSCH 539 for six semesters total) and encouraged to complete this requirement during their first three years in the program.
+Students are also encouraged to continue participation for all years in residence.)
 PSCH 540 Research and Reflexivity 3 hours

-Students will also be required to complete: Departmental requirements (see UIC Graduate Study in Psychology); two electives; a Master's Thesis (see below); a Preliminary Essay Examination (see below); and a Doctoral Dissertation (see below).
-The plan for a student's course work and professional training experiences will be developed in consultation with the student's Advisors(s).
+Students are also required to complete: Departmental requirements (see UIC Graduate Study in Psychology); a Master's Thesis (see below); a Preliminary Essay Examination (see below); and a Doctoral Dissertation (see below).
+The plan for a student's course work and professional training experiences will be developed in consultation with the student's Advisor(s).

-CADP electives vary in when they are taught, but recent offerings have included Social and Emotional Learning, Lifespan Development, and Psychology of Racism.
+In addition to these requirements, students choose from an array of electives to craft an individualized and tailored graduate training program.
+CADP electives vary in when they are taught, but recent offerings have included Social and Emotional Learning, Lifespan Development, Mixed Methods, Qualitative Methods, and Psychology of Racism.
 Students are encouraged to take electives from CADP faculty when offered.
-Students may also take elective courses from outside the program and department to satisfy their elective requirement.
-To do so, you must meet with your advisor to review the course syllabus and demonstrate how the course is relevant to community and applied developmental research.
-After your advisor approves the course, you must inform the CADP Program Chair of the course name and number for final approval.
+Students may also take elective courses from outside the program and department.
+Students work with their Advisors to identify potential electives and design a graduate training curriculum that aligns with each student's graduate training and career goals.

 The CADP program employs a mentorship model for working with graduate students, which means that graduate students are accepted into the program to work directly with one faculty member.
-This faculty member will be the student's Research Advisor and will chair the student's Master's, Preliminary Exam, and Dissertation committees.
-At the same time, we encourage all CADP students to develop relationships with other CADP faculty, affiliate CADP faculty, and/or other scholars doing work related to their research interests.
+This faculty member will be the student's Advisor and will chair the student's Master's, Preliminary Exam, and Dissertation committees.
+At the same time, we encourage all CADP students to develop relationships with other faculty and scholars within and beyond the CADP program, psychology department, and university doing work related to their research interests.
 These relationships can take various forms including: taking classes, having faculty serve on committees, attending research group meetings, serving as an RA on a project.

 The Department offers PSCH 587, a year-long practicum in instruction, that allows post-MA (or for some Programs, post-Prelim) students to teach their own section of an undergraduate course, with responsibility for all aspects of the course (textbook selection, requirements, texts, etc.).
-The CADP program encourages students to wait to complete the teaching practicum until after they have passed their preliminary exam, but individual students should discuss the timing in their annual meetings with faculty.
+The CADP program encourages students to wait to complete the teaching practicum until after they have passed their preliminary exam, but individual students should discuss the timing with their Advisor and in annual meetings with faculty.
 See the Department Graduate Handbook for additional details on the teaching practicum.